worknate/galactic-encyclopedia/planets/Gudrid.md

 ### Alminge Laminio

-A small moon orbiting Gudrid, Alminge Laminio sports two outposts
+A large moon orbiting Gudrid, Alminge Laminio has two outposts

 * **Boulia** is the corporate headquarters for Delta Consolidated
 * **Ins** is a research facility, focused primarily on the giant star Tolantz Urietal α.